VARSITY PROGRAM COACHING STAFF

 JUNIOR VARSITY COACH: ANDREW SCHOENBERGER

 Andrew Schoenberger is returning to coach the junior varsity having coached the JV for several years.
-We are excited to announce that he is finalizing his National license this summer!
+We are excited to announce that he is finalizing his National license!
 Andrew Schoenberger has loved the game of soccer from age 6 and still likes to pretend he can keep up with the boys.
 Andrew was volunteer coach for the U-8 Girls at Rheems Athletic Association/ Elizabethtown United (EU)/ for three seasons.
 He is a strong believer in creating a positive and friendly environment to keep the game fun.
 Andrew assisted head coach James Sostack as they captured 4 straight Section titles 2014-2017), 3 League titles (2014, 2015, 2017), District Runner-Up (2016), and State Runner-Up (2016); losing to Conestoga in a blizzard.

 A 1994 graduate of EAHS, Andrew was a 3-time varsity letterman, LL League All-Star and co-captain of the 1994 team that completed a run of 3 consecutive section titles (1992, 1993, 1994).
 Andrew was a 2-year captain for the Penn State men’s soccer team that was branch campus Champions (1996) and Runner-Up (1995) where they lost in Penalty kicks.
 Andrew then went to the main campus of Penn State where he played for the Men’s Club team.

-He appreciates the comradery and spirit that soccer teaches the boys.
+He appreciates the brotherhood and spirit that soccer teaches the boys.
 His goal is to give back to the sport and school that gave him so many values that he holds today and memories that will last a lifetime.
 Andrew’s coaching style leads with a strong focus on individual foot skills, followed by a studied tactical awareness with a one for all, all for one team atmosphere.
 He drives the philosophy into the boys that hard work pays off and if you want to have fun, put the effort in first.
 The better you are at the game, the more you will enjoy it.
 The last of his main focus is mental discipline and health.
 Respect each other, respect the game.

 VARSITY VOLUNTEER COACH: JEREME WELLS